ANRGUSC/MQTT_WEBSERVICE/README.md

 License-https://github.com/ANRGUSC/MQTT_WEBSERVICE/blob/master/License.md
 ---------------

-Drop me an email at rahane@usc.edu if you need any other info.
+Drop an email to rahane@usc.edu if you need any other info.